khalid-hussain/shaheen/chap16.md

 of my existence."

 Someone's footsteps could be heard away from the door.
-Brining a meaningful smile to his face, Mansoor said, "Would you like to meet Badr Bin Mughira instantly?"
+Brining a meaningful smile to his face, Mansoor said, "Would you like to meet Badr bin Mughira instantly?"

 For a moment Moosa kept staring at Mansoor dumbfounded.
 Hearing the footsteps outside, he turned his attention towards the door and suddenly his entire life gathered in his eyes.
-Clad in iron from head to toe, Badr Bin Mughira was in front of him.
+Clad in iron from head to toe, Badr bin Mughira was in front of him.

 For a moment, Moosa sat still in his chair without moving a muscle.
 Then